rust-lang/rust/active/0000-nonzeroing-dynamic-drop.md

    expect `struct Foo { x: u32, y: u32 }` to occupy 8 bytes, but if
    `Foo` implements `Drop`, the hidden drop flag will cause it to double in size (16 bytes).
-   See the ["Program illustrating space impact of hidden drop flag"] (#program-illustrating-space-impact-of-hidden-drop-flag) appendix for a concrete illustration.
+   See the [Program illustrating semantic impact of hidden drop flag] appendix for a concrete illustration.
 Note that when `Foo` implements `Drop`, each instance of `Foo` carries a drop-flag, even in contexts like a `Vec<Foo>` where a program